alicefahey/global-services/app/services/_zz_other/other-migration_en.md

 ## Rapid response personnel role profile

-Details about the expectations for this specialty can be found in the [role profile]({% link /assets/docs/other/role profile.pdf %}).
+Details about the expectations for this specialty can be found in the [Rapid Response Migration and Displacement Coordinator role profile]({% link /assets/docs/other/Rapid Response Profile Migration and Displacement Coordinator.pdf %}).